hemanth-1321/order-management-system/README.md

 }
 ```

-> For testing, a `postman_collection.json` is provided.
+> A `postman_collection.json` is provided.
 Import it into Postman to test all endpoints quickly.

+---

+## License

+MIT License

 ---